-MOTOROIZED VEHICLES
+MOTORIZED VEHICLES

-No unauthorized operation of motorized vehicles (of any type or size) allowed on College property.
+No unauthorized operation of motorized vehicles (of any type or size, including electric scooters and electric bikes) allowed on College property.
 Operation of motorized vehicles is limited to appropriately designated roadways and parking lots.

 Unauthorized use of College vehicles constitutes a violation of College policy.